-In 2018, like every year before it, your list is the lifeblood of your email marketing efforts.
+In 2018, like every year before it, your email list is the lifeblood of your email marketing efforts.
 While your list is not a numbers game, it’s always quality over quantity, growth is an important part.
-We’ve all seen signup forms on most websites we frequent.
+We’ve all seen signup forms on most landing pages of websites we frequent.
 Many of us have an inbox full of emails we don’t want or, at the very least, don’t open.
-That can be avoided if you onboard subscribers to your list in the right way and follow best practices for list growth.
-Here are the factors to consider to grow your list the in 2018.
+That can be avoided if you onboard email subscribers to your email list using the right lead magnets, opt-in methods, and follow best practices for list growth.
+Here are the factors to consider to grow your email list in 2018.

-Telling you to put a signup form on your homepage is not groundbreaking advice.
-It’s every other place a potential subscriber may frequent that you need to be considering as well.
+Telling you to put a signup form on your homepage doesn’t create a groundbreaking lead magnet.
+It’s every other place a potential email subscriber may frequent that you need to be considering as well.

-- Do you have a blog?
-Put one there to let your readers subscribe to receive your latest posts in their inbox.
+- Are you a blogger?
+Having a company blog is crucial for many reasons, but it also serves as a great opportunity for lead building.
+Put a form there to let your readers subscribe to receive your latest posts in their inbox.
 It even adds variety to the forms of communication in which you send.
+If you need a tool, try using WordPress to create all your blog content and use a plugin to help you create forms to grow your list.

-- Events are another great opportunity for list growth.
-Stay connected with your booth attendees or people you network with by adding them to your email list.
-Be sure you ask or use another method that allows them to opt in.
+- Events, webinars, and giveaways are other great opportunities for list building.
+Stay connected with your booth or live event attendees or people you network with by adding them to your email list.
+Be sure you ask or use another method that allows them to opt-in.

 Like many things in life, timing is everything when growing your list.
 You want a potential subscriber to see a signup form at the exact moment they’d be most likely to subscribe.